cadolphs/google_photo_emailer/README.md

 logic with infrastructure.

 I also already know that my token would need to be refreshed.
 So maybe let's do that logic first.

+One thing I can do is work with a login client and expect that the login client logs us in.
+That client should then wrap the interaction with Google's credentials.

+Hmmm.
+But really.
+There's the google third party API that should help me have a straightforward way with all this.
+But it's messy.
+I'll want to test-drive my way to a logged-in service.
+But not outside-in.
+Plus, I shouldn't be testing these libraries themselves, so I shouldn't really have to bother with using my own http client in anything!